webjsx/webjsx-router/README.md

 # Bloom: An Experimental UI Framework

-Bloom enables you to build efficient, lightweight web applications using Web Components and Asynchronous Generators, powered by `bloom-router` and `webjsx`.
+Bloom is an experimental approach to building applications using Web Components and Asynchronous Generators, powered by `bloom-router` and `webjsx`.

 ## Core Concepts